 Every case is unique and every person responds differently.
-During your initial treatment, a treatment plan will be provided according to what is presented.
-If, for instance, you are in pain, more than one treatment per week may be required initially to help control pain and produce effective and lasting healing.
+During your initial visit, a treatment plan will be recommended according to your diagnosis.
+If, for instance, you are in pain, more than one treatment per week may be required initially for pain control and to produce effective and lasting healing.
 A course of weekly treatment is most common.
 Treatment is reassessed constantly, reducing in frequency as your body responds.

 Can I use acupuncture as a preventative measure?